mirmousaviii/mostage/src/core/templates/basic/content.md

 # Welcome to Mostage

-## Basic Template

-A simple presentation framework based on Markdown
+### A simple presentation framework based on Markdown

 ---

 ## What is Mostage?

 Mostage is a modern presentation framework that allows you to create slides using Markdown and HTML.

+---

 ### Key Features